reefer42/flatstore/README.md

 # FlatStore

 FlatStore is a modern application store built with React and Electron.
 It provides a clean and intuitive interface for discovering and managing applications.
+(this is a wrapper for the entire flubhub repo so you dont have to visit the site)
 ## Features

 - **App Discovery:** Browse a curated list of applications.